 ORRERYSTORE is the original manufacturer of orrery of these two types.

 An orrery is a mechanical device that illustrates the relative positions and motions of the planets and moons in the Solar System in a heliocentric model.
+Your children or friends will be extremely surprised if you present an orrery to them as birthday gift, Christmas gift, or special gift for any other festival or anniversary, especially if they are interested in Astronomy, mechanical devices, or model things.

 An orrery is a mechanical device that demonstrates the motions and relative positions of the planets and moons in the Solar System in a heliocentric model.
 They are typically driven by a motor or a clockwork mechanism with a globe representing the Sun at the centre, and with a planet at the end of each of the arms.
 An orrery can be seen as a scale model of our solar system, it can range widely in size from hand-held to room-sized..